 A discussion about the long-running panel's history and workings.

-Stranglehold is a not-for-profit, San-Diego-based fan group that not only puts on the long running Klingon Lifestyles panel at San Diego Comic-Con (this year held 8:30 PM on Friday in Room 6A), and also cosplays as pirates, steampunk villains, and now Doctor Who.
-I spoke with Dennis Hanon, who portrays Fleet Admiral K'Han Den to learn more about the panel How did the fan group start?
+Stranglehold is a not-for-profit, San-Diego-based fan group that not only puts on the long running Klingon Lifestyles panel at San Diego Comic-Con (this year held 8:30 PM on Friday in Room 6A), they also cosplay as pirates, steampunk villains, and now Doctor Who.
+I spoke with Dennis Hanon, who portrays Fleet Admiral K'Han Den to learn more about the panel.
+How did the fan group start?
 It started as a fan group dedicated to the Star Trek aliens known as Klingons.
 Through the years it changed from being a fan group to a performance troupe and later adding other elements